MarcSM/predominant-pitch-extraction-in-polyphonic-signals/README.md

 # MIR Project

+## Predominant pitch extraction in polyphonic signals
+*Performance and accuracy evaluation of PredominantPitchMelodia and the ISMIR’s 2004 contest winner Rui Pedro Paiva*

+### Abstract

+Music in general is **polyphonic** (multiple pitches sounding at the same time) and there usually is a melodic line that stands above the rest of the sounds.
+In this paper, a study of **Rui Pedro Paiva’s** proposed structure for Predominant Pitch Extraction is compared against Essentia’s **PredominantPitchMelodia** and an implementation of the authors based on Paiva’s structural algorithm.
+These three algorithms have the same goal, which is to detect and isolate the main melodic line from the rest.
+In the end we conclude that the essentia algorithm is, by today's standards the best in terms of performance and accuracy and we propose some possible lines of further investigation for the work done in this paper.

+### Description

 This repository contains a docker-compose file to run a Jupyter server.
 To run the notebooks, you need to first install docker and run the Jupyter server available in the docker image.

 ## Install docker